 More or less, Vietnam festivals will affect your trip here in some ways.
-They could be an opportunity to see more, experience more Vietnam’s culture and emerge yourself into the festive atmosphere with the locals.
-At the same time, they could cause some traffic jams, rising hotel price or overbooking of hotels.
+They could be an opportunity to see more, experience more of Vietnam's culture and emerge yourself into the festive atmosphere with the locals.
+At the same time, they could cause some traffic jams, rising hotel prices or overbooking of hotels.

 So, what is the bottom line?
 Knowing more about Vietnam festivals will surely enriching your experience in Vietnam and avoiding the negative side that festivals and holidays bring.

 Festival in Vietnam is a cultural event organized with community spirit, an unique cultural character of the farmers, fishmans.
 Each cultural event compose 2 sections:

 - “Ceremony: the acts and gestures to express the divine human, the dreams of people performing to the Serenity in expecting a good health, a prosperous life, a luckyness & happiness for all member in the family.

 - “Society” is the unique characteristics about the culture, religion, the arts community and the demand of people in the daily life.

 Imbued with tradition and rituals, festivals provide an authentic way to see the “real” Vietnam.
 The calendar is peppered with events, but here are 10 of the best.